Mauritania Railway: Glencore

-In 2014, the mining company Glencore paid $1 billion for 18 years of access to SNIM's rail and port infrastructure, which would be connected to branch lines to new iron mines at Askaf and Guelb El Aouj.
-The deal would have saved the company the cost of constructing their own tracks and facilities.
-However, Glencore backed out of the project just one year later after the price of iron ore tumbled nearly 40%.
+In 2014, mining giant Glencore acquired 18 years of access to SNIM's rail and port infrastructure for $1 billion, intending to link it to branch lines for new iron mines at Askaf and Guelb El Aouj.
+This arrangement aimed to save costs by avoiding the construction of separate tracks and facilities.
+Glencore withdrew from the project merely a year later, following a nearly 40% drop in the price of iron ore.